University accommodation room offer terms and conditions

 The West Accommodation Centre must be contacted in person for the relevant authorisation and forms to be completed prior to the student departure.

-We would only take such action and move to terminate your licence if the conduct in question/impact on others was deemed to be sufficiently serious and we did not believe that the matter could otherwise be resolved.
+We would only take such action and move to terminate your contract if the conduct in question/impact on others was deemed to be sufficiently serious and we did not believe that the matter could otherwise be resolved.

-Furthermore, such action would only be taken if due procedure had been followed, using either the Disciplinary Code outlined below, or the University’s Disciplinary Procedures for students or our Fitness to Study Policy.
+Such action would only be taken if due procedure had been followed, using either the Disciplinary Code outlined below, or the University’s Disciplinary Procedures for students or our Fitness to Study Policy.

-In such a case the University would give you suitable advance notice of the termination.
+The University would give you suitable advance notice of the termination.

 If your conduct is such that it constitutes or may constitute a breach of University’s Regulations for Students, please also note that action may also/otherwise be taken against you in accordance with our Disciplinary Regulations for Students or our Fitness to Study Policy (as deemed appropriate).